If you’re looking for a new way to play pool with your friends, there are plenty of other billiards games to try out.

 Learn more about how to play One Pocket billiards.

 7-Ball is a rotation pool game that is similar to 9-ball, but with a few unique rules.

-The 7 should be placed in the middle, with the remaining numbers in order, beginning with the 1 ball at the apex.
+The 7 ball should be placed in the middle, with the remaining numbers placed in order around the 7 ball.

 Following the break, your opponent will choose three pockets along either the right or left long rail of the table.

 The player who broke then gets the three pockets on the opposite long rail.